Learn about Venice facts & TOP places to visit. Our Venice bucket list contains all must-have experiences and things to do in Venice Italy.

 It cannot be visited on foot a lot of the time because it is still a prison facility, but you can take a boat underneath and witness its beauty.
 Many say it is the most beautiful bridge in Venice, and it’s easy to see why – one of the must do things in Venice!

 The exhibits are wonderful, and while it doesn’t usually take more than an hour to two to get through it all; you’ll find yourself captivated for much longer.
 Admission is free, but specific exhibits do have a small charge for entry.
 Anyway, if art is not your thing, just admiring this amazing building is something you should do! 🙂

-So, what are you going to visit Venice in Italy?
+So, are you going to visit Venice in Italy?